datanav/docs/technical/zohocrm-superoffice.rst

      - "integer"

-Zohocrm Account to Superoffice Person
+ZohoCRM Account to Superoffice Person
 -------------------------------------
-Before any synchronization can take place, a link between a Zohocrm Account and a Superoffice Person must be established.
+Before any synchronization can take place, a link between a ZohoCRM Account and a Superoffice Person must be established.

-A new Superoffice Person will be created from a Zohocrm Account if it is connected to a Zohocrm Deal that is synchronized into Superoffice.
+A new Superoffice Person will be created from a ZohoCRM Account if it is connected to a ZohoCRM Deal that is synchronized into Superoffice.

-Once a link between a Zohocrm Account and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a ZohoCRM Account and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Zohocrm Account and a Superoffice Person:
+The following properties are synchronized between a ZohoCRM Account and a Superoffice Person:

 .. list-table::
    :header-rows: 1

-   * - Zohocrm Account Property
+   * - ZohoCRM Account Property
      - Superoffice Person Property
      - Superoffice Data Type

-Zohocrm Contact to Superoffice Contact
+ZohoCRM Contact to Superoffice Contact
 --------------------------------------
-Before any synchronization can take place, a link between a Zohocrm Contact and a Superoffice Contact must be established.
+Before any synchronization can take place, a link between a ZohoCRM Contact and a Superoffice Contact must be established.

-A new Superoffice Contact will be created from a Zohocrm Contact if it is connected to a Zohocrm Deal that is synchronized into Superoffice.
+A new Superoffice Contact will be created from a ZohoCRM Contact if it is connected to a ZohoCRM Deal that is synchronized into Superoffice.

-Once a link between a Zohocrm Contact and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a ZohoCRM Contact and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Zohocrm Contact and a Superoffice Contact:
+The following properties are synchronized between a ZohoCRM Contact and a Superoffice Contact:

 .. list-table::
    :header-rows: 1

-   * - Zohocrm Contact Property
+   * - ZohoCRM Contact Property
      - Superoffice Contact Property
      - Superoffice Data Type

-Zohocrm Contact to Superoffice Person
+ZohoCRM Contact to Superoffice Person
 -------------------------------------
-Before any synchronization can take place, a link between a Zohocrm Contact and a Superoffice Person must be established.
+Before any synchronization can take place, a link between a ZohoCRM Contact and a Superoffice Person must be established.

-A new Superoffice Person will be created from a Zohocrm Contact if it is connected to a Zohocrm Deal that is synchronized into Superoffice.
+A new Superoffice Person will be created from a ZohoCRM Contact if it is connected to a ZohoCRM Deal that is synchronized into Superoffice.

-Once a link between a Zohocrm Contact and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a ZohoCRM Contact and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Zohocrm Contact and a Superoffice Person:
+The following properties are synchronized between a ZohoCRM Contact and a Superoffice Person:

 .. list-table::
    :header-rows: 1

-   * - Zohocrm Contact Property
+   * - ZohoCRM Contact Property
      - Superoffice Person Property
      - Superoffice Data Type
    * - Email